You probably think that poor oral hygiene and not taking the utmost care of your mouth will only impact the health of your teeth, gums, and mouth.

-Therefore if you are at risk of heart disease you probably have already undertaken common sense approaches to diminish your risk, such as losing weight, eating a healthier diet with more fruits and vegetables as well as increasing your fitness through exercise.
-But now you can do more by looking after your oral hygiene; taking the time to make sure you’ve thoroughly cleaned your teeth and flossed.
+Therefore, if you are at risk of heart disease, you probably have already undertaken common-sense approaches to diminish your risk, such as losing weight, eating a healthier diet with more fruits and vegetables, and increasing your fitness through exercise.
+But now you can do more by looking after your oral hygiene, ensuring you’ve thoroughly cleaned your teeth and flossed.

 It is also worth visiting your dentist, as not only will they help you with your oral hygiene technique and check that you are doing the best you can, but only your dentist will be able to do certain things you cannot.
 In your dental check-up, your dentist will examine to see if you have gum disease and what can be done to manage it.
 For example, you may require periodontal surgery if your gum disease has progressed beyond steps you can take at home to manage it.
-Also your dentist is able to give your teeth a through clean, not only in those hard to reach places, but also is able to deal with plaque that has been on your teeth so long, it has solidified into tartar.
-Hopefully after reading this, you will give more care and attention to your oral health, as your body is systematic, and an unhealthy mouth can indicate poor health elsewhere in your body.
+Also, your dentist is able to give your teeth a thorough clean, not only in those hard-to-reach places, but also can deal with plaque that has been on your teeth so long that it has solidified into tartar.
+Hopefully, after reading this, you will give more care and attention to your oral health, as your body is systematic, and an unhealthy mouth can indicate poor health elsewhere in your body.

 "The results exceeded my expectation!
 Dr George Druttman is both a scientist and an artist when it comes to aesthetics.
 I wouldn’t trust any other dentist from now on."